dobrunov/workout_tracker/README.md

-# workout_tracker
+# Workout tracker

-A new Flutter project.
+This workout tracker for study consolidation of acquired skills

 ## Getting Started

-This workout tracker for study consolidation of acquired skills